Sreyan88/CoDa/README.md

 ### Training & Evaluation:
-The scripts in the previous section generates synthetic augmentations and adds original data and places the combined data in `tsv_data/out_data`.
-The model can be trained further on original + synthetic data file and evaluated on the test split of the input dataset.
+The scripts in the previous section generate synthetic augmentations, add original data, and place the combined data in `tsv_data/out_data`.
+The model can be trained further on the original + synthetic data file and evaluated on the test split of the input dataset.

+Note: If you find a hard time setting up the environment, just raise an issue!

 ### Acknowledgments: